EliotTexK/MegaMiner2025/README.md

 Go to the Visualizer folder/directory where you put the executable.
 Then, double-click it, or run it using the command-line.
 Click Play Game

 ## How To Run The Backend ( No Visualizer )
-Change directories to the backendRun it with the following command:
+Change directories to `backend`.
+Run the following command:

-`python3 main.py`
+`python3 main.py ../maps/your_map.json -a1 ../AI_Agents/your_red_player_ai.py -a2 ../AI_Agents/your_blue_player_ai.py`

+But substitute the map and AI agents you want.
+For example:

+`python3 main.py ../maps/map2.json -a1 ../AI_Agents/ExampleAgentRuleBased.py -a2 ../AI_Agents/ExampleAgentRuleBased.py`